- WHERE TO BUY

 The most widely available juicer in the home (and many juice bars).
 These appliances extract juice with a fast-spinning metal blade that spins against a mesh filter, separating juice from the fruit/vegetable flesh via centrifugal force.
 As the blade inside this juicer spins it generates heat, destroying enzymes and micronutrients in the process.

-In the first step, the juicer grinds the produce into a pulp and placed in cloth press bags.
-Once the pulp is ready, the filled press bags are placed in the press.
-Two stainless-steel panels are pressed together, placing thousands of pounds of pressure on the pulp to extract every last drop of juice.
-This little-to-no-heat method results in a juice that’s not only superior in flavor but also in nutritional value, containing up to five times the amount of vitamins, trace minerals and enzymes as a typical centrifugally - produced juice.
+Our commercial juicers grind the produce into a pulp which is then squeezed under high-pressure to extract the juice.
+This no-heat method results in a product that is not only superior in flavor but also in nutritional value, containing up to five times the amount of vitamins, trace minerals and enzymes as a typical centrifugally produced juice.

-We only use Goodnature commercial presses to produce our juice.
+We use Frontier Technology and Goodnature commercial presses to produce our juice.